KraiiFox/gemini-mermaid-renderer/README.md

 - idk

 ## Installation:
-Nagivate to the folder for your browser and clone/download the repo
+Clone / Download the repo and nagivate to your respective browser.
+Then:

 ### Firefox:
 1. Navigate to about:debugging